 Frequently Asked Questions

-These are the most common questions Filipino couples ask when planning their wedding after a Valentine's Day proposal.
+These are the most common questions Australian couples ask when planning their wedding after a Valentine's Day proposal.

 How soon after the proposal should we start planning?